CronCats/docs/content/docs/examples.md

 ### Task fields

-Going over each field for this task:
+Going over each field for this example task:

 - `interval` — "Do this every 1 block, please."
-See the other Interval types here: xxx
 - `boundary` — There's no beginning or ending boundaries, but you can define a valid window if you wish.
-These can be defined by block heights or by timestamps. xxx
+These can be defined by block heights or by timestamps.
 - `stop_on_fail` — If the contract I call fails, consider this task done, returning remaining balance to the owner.
 - `actions` — We can provide multiple Actions (Cosmos messages) but only have one in the example above.
 For security purposes, not every Cosmos message is allowed, with new messages being added after careful scrutiny.
 At the time of this writing, the two Cosmos messages that are allowed are Wasm Execute and Bank messages.
 (See `validate_msg_calculate_usage` where this is enforced, and where updates will occur.)
 - `queries` — For event-based tasks, you may provide any query and even capture the value and use it elsewhere in the task.
 - `transforms` — Like queries, transforms dictate how a query value is injected into an Action or subsequent queries.
 - `cw20` — Optional cw20's included in this task.

+**Note**: see the [Anatomy of a Task section](/docs/task-anatomy/) for further details on these fields.

 ## Create task from the CLI